 We need to protect vulnerable people in our community, especially seniors.
 To make grocery shopping safer, some stores have started setting aside an hour just for seniors or other at-risk people to shop.

 Hours differ, so please call your local store to verify their opening hours and their special senior shopping hour.
 Many stores are changing their operating hours, to give them a chance to restock the shelves.
 Also, some are limiting the number of high-demand items that any one shopper can buy.
+Stores have also started limiting the number of people allowed in at the same time, and some are making one-way aisles, to make it easier to avoid passing by other people.

 Here are some ways you can help: